nickdevlin/shirtless-shortstops/README.md

 ![screenshot](graph.png)

-What's fascinating to me about the graph is how divergent the careers of these five truly were, representing all the possible turns a promising young player's career can take.
+The graph shows how divergent the careers of these five were, representing a broad swath of possible career outcomes for a promising young player.
 You have the three-time MVP Rodriguez, one of the game's 10 greatest hitters of all-time, in a class by himself, more than a Rentería ahead of the five-time World Series champion Jeter, the face of baseball for over a decade and a member of the 3,000-hit club.

 Rentería might not be headed to the Hall of Fame, but he still put together a career that included five All-Star selections, a walk-off hit for the Marlins in Game 7 of the 1997 World Series, and a World Series MVP with the Giants in 2010, more than enough to make him a legend in his native Colombia.